-- The Tsable River Bridge is one of the largest single-cell box structures in North America.
+TYLin provided design services for the Tsable River Bridge, which opened as one of the largest single-cell box structures in North America.

-Because the bridge is located in an area of seismic activity, engineers took great care in reducing the weight of the superstructure as much as possible.
-The single-cell box girder configuration eliminated the need for a central web wall, thus minimizing the amount of concrete needed to construct the bridge.
+Because the bridge is located in an area of seismic activity, TYLin took great care to reduce the weight of the superstructure as much as possible.
+The single-cell box girder configuration eliminated the need for a central web wall, minimizing the amount of concrete needed to construct the bridge.

-Minimizing environmental impact also played a key role in determining the structure type, and engineers found that the simplified single-cell design allowed construction to take place at the top of the gorge, without compromising old-growth trees on the valley floor and damaging the salmon-rich river below.
+Minimizing environmental impact also played a key role in determining the structure type.
+TYLin engineers found that the simplified single-cell design allowed construction to take place at the top of the gorge.
+This avoided compromising old-growth trees on the valley floor and damaging the salmon-rich river below.